leftfield-geospatial/homonim/README.rst

 ``homonim`` provides a command line interface and API for correcting remotely sensed imagery to approximate surface reflectance.
 It is a form of *spectral harmonisation*, that adjusts for spatially varying atmospheric and anisotropic (BRDF) effects, by *fusion* with satellite surface reflectance data.
 Manual reflectance measurements and target placements are not required.

-It is useful as a pre-processing step for quantitative mapping applications such as biomass estimation or precision agriculture and for reducing seamlines and other visual artefacts in image mosaics.
+``homonim`` is useful as a pre-processing step for quantitative mapping applications such as biomass estimation or precision agriculture, and for reducing seamlines and other visual artefacts in image mosaics.
+The consistency of multi-temporal data may be improved by it's use.
 It can be applied to multi-spectral drone, aerial and satellite imagery.

 ..
     ``homonim`` is based on the method described in the paper: `Radiometric homogenisation of aerial images by calibrating with satellite data <https://raw.githubusercontent.com/dugalh/homonim/main/docs/radiometric_homogenisation_preprint.pdf>`__.